prasann/spellmaster-quiz/src/prd.md

    - Success criteria: Clear audio pronunciation and accurate scoring

 2. **Partial Spelling Mode**
-   - Functionality: Shows a word with some letters pre-filled, requiring direct input of missing letters
+   - Functionality: Shows a word with some letters missing, requiring the child to type the missing letters in a text field
    - Purpose: Provides scaffolding for learning difficult words
-   - Success criteria: Appropriate difficulty level and interactive letter input
+   - Success criteria: Appropriate difficulty level with user-friendly text input

 3. **Scoring System**
    - Functionality: Tracks correct/incorrect answers for the session